Main page content

-An employee who is a volunteer firefighter or an emergency medical services volunteer, as defined by state law, is entitled to a leave of absence without a deduction in salary to attend fire service or emergency medical services training conducted by a state agency or institution of higher education.
+An employee who is a firefighter, emergency medical services or search & rescue volunteer, as defined by state law, is entitled to a leave of absence without a deduction in salary to attend fire service, emergency medical services or search & rescue training conducted by a state agency or institution of higher education.
 Leave without a deduction in salary under this section may not exceed five working days in a fiscal year.

 A state employee with an amateur radio station license issued by the Federal Communications Commission may be granted leave not to exceed ten days each fiscal year to participate in specialized disaster relief services without a deduction in salary or loss of personal paid leave with manager and governor’s approval.
 The number of amateur radio operators eligible for this type of leave may not exceed 350 state employees at any one time during a fiscal year.
 The Texas Division of Emergency Management is responsible for coordinating the establishment and maintenance of the list of employees eligible for this leave.

 An employee who is a certified disaster service volunteer of the American Red Cross or who is in training to become a volunteer may be granted paid leave up to ten days each fiscal year to participate in specialized disaster relief services each fiscal year.
 The disaster must be declared a state of disaster by the governor.
 The employee must have approval from his/her manager, in addition to a formal request to volunteer from the American Red Cross and approval from the governor.
 If the conditions are met, the employee will not lose pay during the leave or be required to use applicable accrued paid leave during the leave.

 Commissioned peace officers injured in the course of duty may be entitled to paid injury leave without a deduction in salary.
 The maximum amount of leave available for all injuries occurring at one time is one year.
 Refer to UTS 185 Injury Leave for Peace Officers for details.